junjunguo/PocketMaps/documentation/index.md

 - - - The magnifying glass for searching a location.
 - - - All that symbols are also inside the menu, described with text.
 - When your start-location is off the map, a straight line is calculating until moving location inside the map.
+- Start navigating with the navigate-icon where the instructions appear.
+- While navigating you can drag the map, a re-center-button appears.

 ## Favourites
 - You can store locations as favourites.